darwinia-network/crab-docs/docs/builders/tools/debug-trace.md

 Both Geth's debug API and OpenEthereum's trace module provide non-standard RPC methods for getting a deeper insight into transaction processing.

-With the release of Moonbase Alpha v7, as part of Moonbeam's goal of providing a seamless Ethereum experience for developers, both `debug_traceTransaction` and `trace_filter` RPC methods are now available.
+With the release of Pangolin, as part of Pangolin's goal of providing a seamless Ethereum experience for developers, both `debug_traceTransaction` and `trace_filter` RPC methods are now available.

 Supporting both RPC methods is an important milestone because many projects, such as [The Graph](https://thegraph.com/) or [Blockscout](https://docs.blockscout.com/), rely on them to index blockchain data.

 Both calls are quite heavy on the node's side.
 Therefore, it is required to make this RPC against a locally running node with either the `--ethapi=debug` flag for `debug_traceTransaction`, and/or the `--ethapi=trace` flag for `trace_filter`.
 Currently, you can spin up two different kinds of nodes:

- - **Moonbeam development node** — run your own Moonbeam instance in your private environment.
-To do so, you can follow [this guide](/builders/get-started/moonbeam-dev/).
-Make sure to check the [advanced flags section](/builders/get-started/moonbeam-dev/#advanced-flags-and-options)
+ - **Pangolin development node** — run your own Pangolin instance in your private environment.
+To do so, you can follow [this guide](/builders/get-started/pangolin-dev/).
+Make sure to check the [advanced flags section](/builders/get-started/pangolin-dev/#advanced-flags-and-options)
- - **Moonbase Alpha node** — run a full node of the TestNet and access your own private endpoints.
+ - **Pangolin node** — run a full node of the TestNet and access your own private endpoints.
 To do so, you can follow [this guide](/node-operators/networks/full-node/).
 Make sure to check the [advanced flags section](/node-operators/networks/full-node/#advanced-flags-and-options)

 ## Geth Debug API {: #geth-debug-api }